9to5Mac Happy Hour 425: HomePod with screen rumored, Apple exec turnover, AR/VR headset market fit

 Benjamin bought a new keyboard, and talks about the ‘magic’ found within.
 Zac is excited for a new rumored HomePod model coming next year with a 7-inch display.
 And the pair evaluate whether it makes sense for Apple to enter the AR/VR headset market now, or whether the company should have held off, as some members of Apple’s design team purportedly argued for internally.

 Sponsored by Factor: Factor has everything I need for a week of flavorful, nutritious eats.
-Head to GO.FACTOR75.com/happyhour60 and use code happyhour60 to get 60% off your first box.
+Head to factormeals.com/happyhour50 and use code happyhour50 to get 50% off your first box.

 Sponsored by LinkedIn Jobs: LinkedIn Jobs helps you find the candidates you want to talk to, faster.
 Post your job for free at LinkedIn.com/HAPPYHOUR.